Best TV shows 2021: Station Eleven, Arcane and Yellowjackets

 Arcane

 Put simply, Arcane is a masterpiece.
-Do not let it go under your radar.
+Don't let it go under your radar.

 This Netflix series might be animated -- it might be based on a video game -- but its characters are more clearly drawn than about 90 percent of live-action TV.
 They're so clearly drawn you can watch YouTube videos from psychologists dissecting exactly what happened in their backstories that led to who they are in the present.